operator-framework/operator-lifecycle-manager/Documentation/design/philosopy.md

  * Provides an Install Strategy

-     * The install strategy tells ALM how to actually create resources in the cluster.
+     * The install strategy tells OLM how to actually create resources in the cluster.

      * Currently the only strategy is "deployment", but planned are: image, helm, and <whatever upstream solutions are created>